Tonsillitis

 What is tonsillitis?

 Tonsillitis typically appears suddenly.
 It usually subsides in one to two weeks.
-However, it is possible for a person to suffer from tonsillitis multiple times a year.
-Recurrent infections can be strenuous.
-However, complications are not common.
+However, a person may experience inflamed tonsils multiple times a year.
+Recurrent infections can be difficult to endure.
+However, complications are rare.

-It is important to differentiate between tonsillitis and persistent enlargement of the tonsils.
-These are two different illnesses.
-Enlargement of the tonsils (tonsillar hyperplasia) can affect not only the palatal tonsils, but also the pharyngeal tonsils.
+It is important to distinguish between tonsillitis and persistent enlargement of the tonsils.
+These are two different conditions.
+Enlargement of the tonsils (tonsillar hyperplasia) can affect not only the palatine tonsils on either side of the back of the throat, but also the pharyngeal tonsils located at the opening of the nasal cavity into the throat.

 What are the symptoms of tonsillitis?